Master of Wealth and Trust Management (MWTM)

 Strategically located to the Charlotte financial community, Gardner-Webb University’s Godbold School of Business offers the Master of Wealth and Trust Management from the GWU Charlotte campus.

-The Master of Wealth and Trust Management is a singularly unique master’s program designed for students desiring:
+The Master of Wealth and Trust Management is a singularly unique master’s program designed for those seeking to gain or enhance their working knowledge of investment analysis, financial planning, estate planning, insurance planning, trust and fiduciary management, client servicing and consultative skills.

 - Financial Planning